controlling bright sunlight with direct off-camera flash

-Working with Molly K as our model during an individual flash photography workshop in New York, we put in action the thought-process when using flash in very bright light.
+Working with Molly K as our model during an personal photography workshop in New York, we put into action the thought-process when using flash in very bright light.
 There’s a specific algorithm that gets us to optimal settings.

 But, as usual, there’s more to a final image than just the numerical settings on the camera …